ipip2005/lesstextjs/README.md

  - Truncate any part of a multiline text and truncated text will end with `...`.

 ## TODOS

- - Given options for hanlding element resize:
-  2. Change the LessText to class.
-We should provide several public API so consumer can update whenever they want.
  - Truncate using requestAnimationFrame for better performance